mongodb/motor/doc/differences.rst

 Requests
 --------

-PyMongo provides :doc:`requests </examples/requests>` to ensure that a series of operations are performed in order by the MongoDB server, even with unacknowledged writes.
+PyMongo provides "requests" to ensure that a series of operations are performed in order by the MongoDB server, even with unacknowledged writes.
 Motor does not support requests, so the only way to guarantee order is by doing acknowledged writes.
 Register a callback